 The online signup process is quick and easy.
 Just answer some simple questions, enter your goals, select a custom strategy for your goals, choose your account’s tax status, enter your personal information and fund your account.

-You can open an account with as little as $100.
+You can open an account with as little as $100 or a recurring deposit of $20 per month.
 Generally, to maintain an account, you’ll need to keep a balance of $500.
 However, this balance requirement is lowered if you contribute $100 on a monthly basis.